 Consider these your Insta ABCs, your indispensible lexicon of IG lingo, basically the only vocabulary you need to sound smarter than everyone else when discussing your feed's performance.
 Tee hee.

 Conversion Rate: This can mean a few things, but in our case it means the number of fans who click on the activated link in a brand or publisher’s profile, and then click through to visit a specified page from our shoppable Instagram solution.

-Earned Reach: The size of the audience that has been reached via posts featuring a brand or publisher, but created by and posted on someone else’s feed.
+Earned Reach: Or Instagram Reach is the size of the audience that has been reached via posts featuring a brand or publisher, but created by and posted on someone else’s feed.
 This type of content is often referred to as user-generated content or UGC.